Filing tax returns for the deceased

 The importance of having a will

-When a person dies without a valid will, they are said to have died intestate.
+When a person passes away without a valid will, this means they have passed away “intestate”.
 In such cases, someone may have to apply to the court to be approved to act as the estate’s administrator.

 The distributions from an intestacy are subject to the provincial rules of intestate successions, which may result in your property being disbursed in a manner that you would not have chosen.